 A newscaster.
 His name is revealed in Volume 7.
 His Quirk is "Big Horn".

 - All There in the Manual: He is given a name and a brief backstory in Volume 7.

-- Base-Breaking Character: In universe, he became this after cutting one of his horns off.
+- Base-Breaking Character: In-universe, he became this after cutting one of his horns off for the sake of his job, as his horns obstructed camera views.
 While there is a group of viewers that praise him for putting his job over his Quirk, there is another group that derides him for seemingly denying his own Quirk, thus "promoting Quirk discrimination".

 - Horned Humanoid: Thanks to his Quirk.